bbkgh/opensuperwhisper/README.md

 - **🔊 Audio Cues**: Plays sounds to indicate the start of recording and successful transcription.
 - **✍️ Automatic Transcription**: Uses the OpenAI API for high-quality audio-to-text conversion.
 - **📋 Clipboard Integration**: Automatically copies the transcribed text to the clipboard for immediate use.
-- **⚡ Low Latency**: Designed for quick and efficient transcription.

 ## 🛠️ Prerequisites